renovate-bot/zw/docs/guides/02_ice.md

 In other words, instead of `wait'1'` you can enter `wait'1a'`, `wait'1b'` and `wait'1c'` – to this way **impose order** on the loadings **regardless of the order of `zi` commands**.

-## `wrap-track''` {#wrap-track}
+## `wrap-track'…'`

-The `wrap-track` ice-mod allows to extend the tracking (i.e. gathering of report and unload data) of a plugin beyond the moment of sourcing it's main file(s).
+The `wrap-track'…'` ice-mod allows to extend the tracking (e.g: gathering of report and unload data) of a plugin beyond the moment of sourcing it's main file(s).
 It works by wrapping the given functions with a tracking-enabling and disabling snippet of code.
 This is useful especially with prompts, as they very often do their initialization in the first call to their `precmd` [**hook**](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions) function.
 For example, [**romkatv/powerlevel10k**](https://github.com/romkatv/powerlevel10k) works this way.

 The ice takes a list of function names, with the elements separated by `;`: